$424,593Average Value$293Average Price per Sq Ft41Homes For Sale

 Centennial Demographics and Home Trends

-On average, homes in Centennial, Portland sell after 51 days on the market compared to the national average of 52 days.
-The median sale price for homes in Centennial, Portland over the last 12 months is $406,000, consistent with the median home sale price over the previous 12 months.
+On average, homes in Centennial, Portland sell after 48 days on the market compared to the national average of 53 days.
+The median sale price for homes in Centennial, Portland over the last 12 months is $403,000, down 2% from the median home sale price over the previous 12 months.

 This home features an open floor plan with vaulted ceilings, creating an airy atmosphere.
+One level with wide hallways, perfect for adult foster care.
 The kitchen is equipped with numerous cabinets, ample storage space, and generous countertop areas, all complemented by stainless steel appliances.
-It includes four bedrooms, with the primary bedroom offering an ensuite bathroom that boasts skylights and direct access to the backyard.
-This home has 2.5
+It includes four bedrooms, with the primary bedroom offering an ensuite bathroom that boasts

 Welcome to Bridge City your dream community where comfort, convenience, and modern living come together to match your lifestyle.
 Ideally located and thoughtfully designed, our pet-friendly apartments in Portland, Oregon offer premium amenities and a welcoming atmosphere that truly feels like home.